The Gambier Conservancy is dedicated to preserving, protecting and enhancing the quality of the natural environment

 Directors

-Peter joined the board in 2002 and has served as President since 2004.
+Peter joined the board in 2002 and served as President from 2004 until 2024 - 20 YEARS!.
 He leads the Conservancy's role as manager of the three nature reserves.
 In 1996.
 Peter and his family purchased a waterfront lot in Gambier Estates, where they built a log cabin in 1998 while he was still in Geneva.
 Peter is an avid hiker, cyclist, gardener and tennis player and enjoys frequent visits to their Gambier Island paradise throughout the year

 Peter retired in 2000 from his job managing the World Climate Data and Monitoring Programme at the Secretariat of the World Meteorological Organization in Geneva, Switzerland .